dwyl/phoenix-liveview-chat-example/README.md

 The `create_message` function is called with the values from the form.
-If an error occurs while trying to save the information in the database, for example the changeset can returns an error if the name or the message is empty or if the message is too short, the changeset is assign again to the socket.
+If an error occurs while trying to save the information in the database, for example the changeset can return an error if the name or the message is empty or if the message is too short, the changeset is assigned again to the socket.
 This will allow the form to display the error information:

 ![image](https://user-images.githubusercontent.com/6057298/142921586-2ed0e7b4-c2a1-4cd2-ab87-154ff4e9f4d8.png)